Nuestra Señora de Atocha

 Nuestra Señora de Atocha (Our Lady of Atocha) was a Spanish treasure galleon and the most widely known vessel of a fleet of ships that sank in a hurricane off the Florida Keys in 1622.
 At the time of her sinking, Nuestra Señora de Atocha was heavily laden with copper, silver, gold, tobacco, gems, and indigo from Spanish ports at Cartagena and Porto Bello in New Granada (present-day Colombia and Panama, respectively) and Havana, bound for Spain.
-The Nuestra Señora de Atocha was named for a holy shrine in Madrid, Spain.
+The Nuestra Señora de Atocha was named for the Basilica of Nuestra Señora de Atocha in Madrid, Spain.
 It was a heavily armed Spanish galleon that served as the almirante (rear guard) for the Spanish fleet.
-It would trail behind the other ships in the flota to prevent an attack from the rear.
+It would trail behind the other ships in the flotilla to prevent an attack from the rear.

 Much of the wreck of Nuestra Señora de Atocha was famously recovered by an American commercial treasure hunting expedition in 1985.
 Following a lengthy court battle against the State of Florida, the finders were ultimately awarded sole ownership of the rights to the treasure.

 Building and Dimensions

 The Atocha was built for the Spanish Crown in Havana in 1620.
 She was rated at 550 tons, with an overall length of 112 feet, a beam of 34 feet, and a draft of 14 feet.
 She carried a square-rigged fore and mainmast and a lateen-rigged mizzenmast.
-Although there are no existing records, she likely had a high sterncastle, low waist, and high forecastle as was typical for an early 17th century Spanish galeón.
+Although there are no existing records, she likely had a high sterncastle, low waist, and high forecastle as was typical for an early 17th century Spanish galleon.